 On the north side, the spectacular view of the Siwalik Hills impresses the visitors a lot.
 Bardia National Park habituates various wild animals, birds, flora and fauna, vegetation, trees, reptiles, amphibians, and so on.

 About 70% of the park is occupied by a forest, which shows records of 839 distinct species of flora, about 125 species of fish, 25 reptiles and amphibian species, 55 mammals, and 438 bird species.
 You can explore the wilderness of the forest during a jungle safari.

 When visitors arrive in Bardia, the Tharu community welcomes them with garlands and manifests their warm hospitality.
 Tharu people are known for their humbleness and kind heart.

 Tharu people with open arms welcome visitors to their Tharu community homestay, where visitors can explore the Tharu culture with a closer glimpse.

-UK’s Prince Harry has also visited Bardia national park and explored the Tharu culture.
-He stayed at a home of a Tharu, where he experienced the local Tharu lifestyle.
+UK’s Prince Harry has also visited Bardia National Park and explored the Tharu culture.
+He stayed at the home of a Tharu, where he experienced the local Tharu lifestyle.

-Women and men donning Tharu cultural attire entertain the visitors with their traditional dance in their traditional folk songs.
+Women and men donning Tharu cultural attire entertain the visitors with their traditional dance in traditional folk songs.
 They usually perform their cultural dance such as Chhokra naach, Laathi naach, Sakhiya naach, and Jhumra naach during special festivals.

 Apart from the abundance of nature here, Bardia has many more attractions that visitors can explore such as the elephant breeding center, crocodile breeding center, Tharu cultural museum, river rafting, etc.

-The best time to visit Bardia national park is from mid-September till mid-December and then from February to May.
-Similarly, Bird watching is best suitable during February/ March when several migratory birds shift to Bardia national park.
+The best time to visit Bardia National Park is from mid-September to mid-December and then from February to May.
+Similarly, Bird watching is best suitable during February/ March when several migratory birds shift to Bardia National Park.

 Expect to witness birds like Bengal florican, bar-headed geese, white-rumped vulture, peafowl, sarus crane, Lesser florican, golden-headed cisticola, Grey-crowned Prinia, jungle Prinia, pale-footed bush warbler, aberrant bush warbler, etc.